spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ![palette clusters basic information](/tutorials/deploy-clusters/azure/clusters_public-cloud_deploy-k8s-cluster_parameters.png)

 Each layer has a pack manifest file with the deploy configurations.
 The pack manifest file is in a YAML format.
 Each pack contains a set of default values.
-You can change the manifest values if you don't want to use the default values of the cluster profile.
+You can change the manifest values if needed.
 Click on **Next** to proceed.
+.

 <br />